Inference is now production traffic—and it doesn’t act like the cloud most teams know

 ttl_seconds: 86400

-- You can state cost per successful task (not just per token) and how it trends with context length.
+- You can state cost per successful task and explain what drives it up (context length, retries, tool fan-out).

-- You have p95 latency SLOs and graceful degradation paths when providers throttle or fail.
+- You have a p95 task SLO and a degradation plan when providers throttle or fail.